 The Board reviews and makes a determination regarding each Director's independence on a regular basis as required by any change in circumstance that may affect an individual's independence.
-In making this determination, the Board has regard to all relevant facts and circumstances, including the recommendations of the Governance and Nomination Committee, and assesses whether the Director is independent of management and any business or other relationship that could materially interfere with the exercise of objective or independent judgment or the Director's ability to act in the best interests of the Company.
+In making this determination, the Board has regard to all relevant facts and circumstances, including the recommendations of the Governance and Nomination Committee, the Board Charter and the ASX Corporate Governance Principles and Recommendations.
+The Board assesses whether the Director is independent of management and any business or other relationship that could materially interfere with the exercise of objective or independent judgment or the Director's ability to act in the best interests of the Company.

 Paul Flynn is not considered independent because during the financial year he was an executive of the Company.
-Ray Zage is not considered independent because of his relationship with a major shareholder of the Company.